meshery/meshery/docs/pages/installation/windows.md

 <div id="hiddendiv">
 <p>
-1. The default versio of WSL is set to WSL1 by default.
+1. The default version of WSL is set to WSL1 by default.
 You can move forward to <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-your-linux-distribution-of-choice">install the distro</a> of your choice. <br /><br />

 2.<b><a href="https://docs.docker.com/toolbox/toolbox_install_windows/">Docker Toolbox</a></b> <br />